chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 ## Register the CRD

-The HelloWorldChaos object is a customer resource object in k8s.
+The HelloWorldChaos object is a custom resource object in k8s.
 This means you need to register the corresponding CRD in the K8s API.
 To do this, modify [kustomization.yaml](https://github.com/pingcap/chaos-mesh/blob/master/config/crd/kustomization.yaml) by adding the corresponding line as shown below:

 ```yaml
 resources: